port-labs/port-docs/docs/complete-use-cases/microservice-dependency-mapping.md

 First of all, in this scenario we will be mapping our `package-lock.json` file, as opposed to our `yarn.lock` file.
 There are some small differences in their structure.

-That being said, we will have to tinker our python script to match the changes.
-We removed `MICROSERVICE_PATH` since the is a single-microservice use-case, and we changed the logic of the scanner to match the different structure.
+Since this is a single-microservice project use-case, we removed the `MICROSERVICE_PATH` parameter, we also changed the logic of the scanner to match the different file structure and format.

 ## Summary